-Edmulpa Aboriginal Corporation and was established in 1995 to represent the Traditional Owners of Glen Garland and become the legal entity to hold and manage the Glen Garland Pastoral Lease on behalf of the Traditional Owners of Glen Garland, the Olkola People.
+Edmulpa Aboriginal Corporation was established in 1995 to represent the Traditional Owners of Glen Garland and then became the legal entity to hold and manage the Glen Garland Pastoral Lease on behalf of the Traditional Owners, the Olkola People.

 The Corporation now holds and manages 869,822 hectares of Olkola Traditional Lands, and stands as a Corporation that represents the Olkola People of Cape York.

 We, the Olkola People, all stand together as one, upholding our traditions and culture with great respect for our old ways.
 We lead and govern our own traditional lands, business and future.
 Others will listen to what we are saying and support our ways.